 So, How Much Does Jim Moir’s Art Actually Cost?

-Well, buckle up, because the prices are a bit of a wild ride.
-Auction prices for Moir’s pieces are all over the map—some fly off the shelves, while others barely make it out of the nest.
+Prices for Moir’s work are a bit of a wild ride.
+Auction results are all over the map—some pieces fly off the shelves, while others barely make it out of the nest.

-The final price depends on a few key factors: size (bigger often means pricier), medium (paintings vs. prints), and subject matter (his Bird Series?
+Final sale prices depend on a few key factors: size (bigger often means pricier), medium (paintings vs. prints), and subject matter (his Bird Series?
 Super popular!).
+His works have sold at auction for as little as $96 and as much as $1,053 USD.

 Notable Auction Sales: